lintool/art-science-empirical-cs-2022f/README.md

 ### Week 2

-**Readings:** ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 1: The Science of Career
+**Readings** (to be completed prior to the class session): ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 1: The Science of Career (pages 5-80).

 We'll be having our debate on Topic 1: quality _only_ or quality _and_ quantity?